Ohio Opioid Limits Pushed By Gov. Kasich, Will Patients In Pain Now Suffer More?

 In 2017, the city of Columbus experienced one fatal fentanyl overdose per day.
 The extremely powerful painkiller is 50 to 100 times more potent than morphine, according to the United States Drug Enforcement Agency.
 The DEA also maintains fentanyl is about 25 to 50 times stronger than heroin.

-Four Ohio counties were so overwhelmed with fatal drug overdose cases their respective coroners had to requisition “cold storage mass casualty” trailers to store all of the bodies in until they could be processed and sent to funeral homes because they had run out of space in their morgues.
+Four Ohio counties were so overwhelmed with fatal drug overdose cases that their respective coroners had to requisition “cold storage mass casualty” trailers to store all of the bodies in until they could be processed and sent to funeral homes because they had run out of space in their morgues.

-The Centers for Disease Control and Prevention (CDC) reports the drug epidemic is bad in Ohio and in New Jersey, where Governor Chris Christie is pushing a similar opioids limit rule, but is far worse in other states.
+The Centers for Disease Control and Prevention (CDC) reports the drug epidemic is bad in Ohio and in New Jersey, where Governor Chris Christie is pushing a similar opioids limit rule, but it is far worse in other states.
 Kentucky, New Hampshire, and West Virginia have each experienced an even higher number of fatal drug overdose cases in recent years.

 According to the Fighting Opioid Abuse website by the Ohio Governor’s Office, accidental drug overdoses caused the deaths of 2,482 Ohioans in 2014.
 In 2013, 2,110 residents died from drug overdoses.
 The 17.6 percent increase in overdoses also reportedly indicated a spike in cases involving fentanyl.

 The number opioid prescriptions dispensed to Ohioans decreased substantially, by about 42 million doses, from 2012 to 2014.
-Ohio taxpayers also provided the funds necessary to purchase more Naxolone – a drug which reverses the effects of a potentially fatal drug overdose.
+Ohio taxpayers also provided the funds necessary to purchase more Naxolone, a drug which reverses the effects of a potentially fatal drug overdose.

 What do you think about the new Ohio opioid prescription limits?